 At first look, the Berkey and Alexapure Pro water filters seem almost identical.
 In many ways, they are the same.

-However, when you look more in-depth, you’ll find that there are some important differences – especially when it comes to fluoride removal and long-term costs.
+However, when you look more in-depth, you’ll find some significant differences – especially regarding fluoride removal and long-term costs.

 Bottom Line Upfront